Sweet, buttery sweet potato casserole with streusel topping is an easy and decadent side dish perfect for Thanksgiving.

 Say hellloooo, dahling to another one of my family’s Thanksgiving side dishes that we just can’t get enough of every year.
 Unlike Mom’s baked bean casserole, this one wasn’t a part of our annual repertoire until a little later in my youth, and that’s because it’s based on a recipe from my dear aunt Lynn.
 We had Thanksgiving at her and my uncle’s house in Alabama once way back in the day (I think I was still in my scrunchies/crimped bangs/Lee Pipes/clogs phase) and, true story, she made this casserole and we all were done for, in a slump-over-our-chairs-in-bliss-from-all-the-yums kind of way.

 It was love at first bite, and we couldn’t go without it for subsequent Thanksgivings.
-It’s been on our holiday table every year since then — a beacon of bright-orange, buttery, sweet and streusel-y deliciousness, cuddled up right next to the rolls and the green beans.
+It’s been on our holiday table every year since then — a beacon of bright-orange, buttery, sweet and streusel-y deliciousness, cuddled up right next to the sweet potato dinner rolls and the green beans.

 You probably have had sweet potato casserole before — in fact, you might even have your own go-to recipe for it (with ‘mallows on top, I presume?) that you swear by for Thanksgiving.
 But oh, friends, let me try to convince you to give this one a go.
 First, there’s butter.
 Almost two sticks of it like YOLO/it’s Thanksgiving so for the love, just enjoy all the eating this one day.
 Some of that butter gets all melted and mixed with sweet potatoes that are mashed to oblivion (I’d even suggest using an immersion blender to get them the smoothest of the smooths) along with eggs, milk, sugar and vanilla.
 You spread that goodness into a casserole dish, then top it with a simple streusel of nuts, flour, brown sugar and more butter.
 Sprinkle that magic over the top, then bake it until it’s golden brown and bubbling.
 Bonus?
 You can eat it immediately.
 (HOLLA HANDS EMOJI)